 This article answers those questions.

-93% of a banana’s calories come from carbs, 4% from protein and 3% from fat.
+About 93% of a banana’s calories come from carbs, 4% from protein, and 3% from fat.

-Bottom Line: The calorie contents of bananas range from 72–135 calories.
+The calorie content of a banana ranges from 72–135 calories depending on its size.
 An average-sized banana contains about 100 calories.

 Bananas are almost exclusively composed of water and carbs.

-Here is the carb content of standard banana sizes and amounts (1):
+Here is the carb content of standard banana sizes (

 Additionally, a banana’s ripeness may affect its carb content.

-Bottom Line: An average-sized banana contains about 25 grams of carbs, perhaps even less if the banana is unripe (green).
+An average-sized banana contains about 25 grams of carbs — maybe even less if the banana is unripe (green).

 The main nutrient in bananas is carbs, but the carb composition changes drastically during ripening.